Rose City Therapists

 Tyler Walsh, LCSW

-Tyler is a Licensed Clinical Social Worker (LCSW) and Certified Alcohol and Drug Counselor (CADC I).
-Tyler is a veteran of the Iraq and Afghanistan wars, and has held previous roles as a wild-land firefighter and park ranger.
-His clinical experience in mental health includes inpatient behavioral health, intensive addictions, individual counseling, and outpatient behavioral health at a combat trauma clinic.
-He earned a Masters of Social Work from the University of New Hampshire and a B.A. from the University of Colorado in Environmental Studies.
+Tyler’s clinical experience includes inpatient behavioral health, intensive addiction treatment, individual counseling, and outpatient care at a combat trauma clinic.
+He holds a Master of Social Work from the University of New Hampshire and a B.A. in Environmental Studies from the University of Colorado.

 Hava Lee Dennenberg, LCSW